2.15 Provisions, Contingent Liabilities and Contingent Assets :

 I) Market Risk

 Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risk comprises three types of risk: currency risk, interest rate risk and other price risk such as equity price risk and commodity price risk.
-The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while optimising the return.
+The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while optimizing the return.

 Future specific market movements cannot be normally predicted with reasonable accuracy.